-When you’re sick or injured, you visit a doctor.
-You’re hoping to feel better afterward.
+If you’re sick or injured, you visit a doctor and hope to feel better afterward.
 But what if you don’t?
 What if the doctor makes some kind of mistake, and you end up getting worse instead of better?

-Depending on the severity of your illness or injury, there are a couple steps you might take before contacting a malpractice attorney.
+Depending on the severity of your illness or injury, there are a couple steps you might take before contacting a medical malpractice attorney:

 Contact a medical malpractice lawyer as soon as possible.
 Indiana law limits the time you have to file your claim, so it’s important to begin the process as early as you can.
-Working with a personal injury attorney experienced in medical malpractice cases will help to expedite the process.
+Working with an attorney experienced in medical malpractice cases will help to expedite the process.

-Once you hire an attorney to advocate for you, follow his or her guidance.
+Once you hire an attorney to advocate for you, follow their guidance.
 Your lawyer’s experience and knowledge is your best asset.
 You want to be able to focus on regaining your health; that’s why having experienced legal representation and advice is so beneficial.
 Use it.